 Pick your 3 strongest attributes that you think will get you the job.
 Give examples of how you have used these strengths in a work situation.
 They could be:

-If you’re not sure where to start, look at the job description.
+Start with the job description.
 There is usually a section listing candidate requirements.
 This should give you an idea of what they are looking for.

 If someone asks “What are your weaknesses?”, you can turn this into a positive by showing steps you are taking to improve.